tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 is not necessarily geographically related to the client.
 Many DNS servers make assumptions about the geographic locality of clients to their recursive resolvers to optimize answers.
 To avoid this problem, the client's subnet can be forwarded to the authoritative server by the recursive using the EDNS0 Client Subnet feature.
-Oblvious DoH discourages this practice for privacy reasons.
+Oblivious DoH discourages this practice for privacy reasons.
 However, sharing this subnet, while detrimental to privacy, can result in better targeted DNS resolutions.